 Our national bike counts help guide investment in bike infrastructure in local communities

-Volunteer registrations open soon for Super Tuesday 2018
+Volunteer registrations open on Tuesday 6 February for Super Tuesday 2018

 Why Super Counts?

 Super Tuesday and Super Sunday bike counts collect data for local councils on the movements and number of people who ride bikes.

 Our counts help identify areas of improvement and inform bike policy with the goal of making it easier for more people to ride everyday.